 Transfer Your Licensing/Certification

-Learn about the licensing and certification requirements of the state or country you are moving to ahead of time as it may take up to a year to become properly certified.
-If you take the time to look into what certifications are required prior to your move, then you should have ample time to plan for the testing dates, and potentially save up for the extra costs of obtaining the correct credentials.
+Learn about the licensing and certification requirements of the state or country you are moving to ahead of time, as it may take up to a year to become properly certified.
+If you take the time to look into what certifications are required before your move, you should have ample time to plan for the testing dates and potentially save up for the extra costs of obtaining the correct credentials.

-If your new district requires special courses, you may be able to complete them online prior to your move so that you are certified when you arrive in the new location.
+If your new district requires special courses, you may be able to complete them online before your move so that you are certified when you arrive in the new location.

-As well, it may be possible your application gets put to the side if you do not have the correct credentials despite being fully qualified in education and experience.
-You are far more marketable if you have taken the time to become certified and gained the correct state licensing even though they may not be required, as with charter or private schools.
+It may be possible your application gets put to the side if you do not have the correct credentials despite being fully qualified in education and experience.
+You are far more marketable if you have taken the time to become certified and gained the proper state licensing even though they may not be required, as with charter or private schools.